LibraryOfCongress/newspaper-navigator/README.md

 The script "\_" extracts textual content within each predicted bounding box from the METZ/ALTO OCR XML file for each *Chronicling America* page.

+## Visualizing a Day in Newspaper History

+The script "\_" uses embeddings and T-SNE to ...

 (This README will be updated as new commits are added).